 “Context” – when it comes to web development, can be a DANGEROUS word.
 Why?
 Because it can mean a ton of things, from user environment to design breakpoints and circumstances.

 As web developers, we can never figure whom our next guests will be or how they will get to our site.
-In any case, we can be prepared for them, and we can make a site that is versatile to their necessities and the size of their gadgets.
+In any case, we can be prepared for them, and we can make a site that is versatile to their needs and the size of their gadgets.

-How “Context” Create Disruption
+How “Context” Creates Disruption

 Context originates from what we make and it originates from the patterns and mental models of the individuals who see the outline.
 Context can exist at both ends of the visual recognition.
-As web designers, we can just control one end, however, it is possible to guesstimate what the context at the opposite side will resemble and outline to work with it.
+As web designers, we can just control one end, however, it is possible to guesstimate what the context at the opposite side will resemble and outline it to work with it.

-- The context starts when somebody sees the design of a website.
+- Context starts when somebody sees the design of a website.
 It happens so rapidly that all that can be taken in is nothing but a visual impression.
 Inside milliseconds and before viewers have had an opportunity to clearly think about the design, it is setting an environment for everything that follows.